sf-twingate/tenant-shard-routing/README.md

 ./scripts/deploy.sh
 ```

+The script will ask you to choose between:
+- **Single Instance**: Deploy Envoy in one region (default)
+- **Global**: Deploy Envoy across multiple regions (US, Europe, Asia, etc.)

 This will:
 - Create a GCS bucket for tenant mappings
 - Deploy the main Application Load Balancer (ALB)
-- Deploy the Envoy instance with either WASM or Lua filter
+- Deploy the Envoy instance(s) with either WASM or Lua filter
 - Create shard ALBs with backend services
 - Set up health checks and routing rules
+- (Global only) Configure Cloud CDN and Cloud Armor for DDoS protection

 Create the tenant mappings in the GCS bucket: